 If you have an interest in a successful career in physics, engineering, mathematics, teaching high school physics or related fields, UC’s physics program is a great place to earn your B.A. or B.S. in physics.

 The physics faculty is committed to providing the solid foundation that is integral to achieving these goals.
-When you major in physics at UC, you will have opportunities to cultivate critical-thinking skills, apply physical principles, develop skills in experimental physics and extend your mathematical prowess.
+Receiving a physics degree at UC, gives you the opportunity to cultivate critical-thinking skills, apply physical principles, develop skills in experimental physics and extend your mathematical prowess.
 As you develop these cognitive skills, the physics degree program also encourages you to recognize your professional and ethical responsibilities to society.

-As a physics major, you’ll have access to high-quality equipment for problem-solving, computation and data acquisition.
+Perusing a major in physics gives you access to high-quality equipment for problem-solving, computation and data acquisition.
 The department maintains accessible computers in both the mathematics tutoring laboratory and the physics laboratory.
 The physics laboratories are equipped to help students learn both at the introductory and advanced levels.
 Student experiments range from the traditional “inclined plane” to sophisticated computer data acquisition systems.